pwt/docker-airconnect-arm/README.md

 # Add AirPlay to All Sonos Speakers Using AirConnect and Docker on a Raspberry Pi

-This project provides a Docker container version of the excellent AirConnect [1] utility, suitable for use on a Raspberry Pi, and focused on Sonos speakers.
-It starts the `airupnp-arm` service to enable AirPlay for any and all Sonos speakers and devices.
-The service is configured to exclude Sonos players that have native AirPlay 2 capability, preventing duplicate AirPlay entries.
+This project provides a Docker container version of the excellent AirConnect [1] utility, suitable for running on a Raspberry Pi, and optimised for use with Sonos speakers.
+It starts the `airupnp-arm` service which enables AirPlay for all Sonos speakers and devices.
+The service is configured by default only to include Sonos players that don't have native AirPlay 2 capability, preventing any duplicate AirPlay targets from being created.

-The container uses a modified version of the `airupnp-arm` binary, which greatly improves performance of AirConnect with Apple Music and iTunes.
-Use of this modified version is optional: see the discussion of the `SUPPRESS _FLUSH` option below.
+The container includes a modified version of the `airupnp-arm` binary that greatly improves performance of AirConnect with Apple Music and iTunes.
+Use of this modified version is optional: see the discussion of the `SUPPRESS_FLUSH` option below.

 The image has been tested on the following Raspberry Pi models: